cloudquery/cloudquery/README.md

 By contributing to cloudquery you agree that your contributions will be licensed as defined on the LICENSE file.

+## Hiring

+If you are into Go, Backend, Cloud, GCP, AWS - ping us at job [at] our domain

 ## Contribution

 Feel free to open Pull-Request for small fixes and changes.
 For bigger changes and new providers please open an issue first to prevent double work and discuss relevant stuff.